quillahava/cli_utilite/README.md

-# Get info about binary packages from an Alt Linux repository
+# Altbrains

+Altbrains stands for "Alt Linux Branches Inspector," a command-line utility and shared library that allows you to compare lists of binary packages from different branches of the Alt Linux distribution repository.
 CLI utility for comparing lists of binary packages.
 This utility allows you to compare two branches of binary packages from an Alt Linux repository.
 It retrieves package lists from the specified branches, performs a comparison, and generates a JSON report containing three sections:

 1. 'packages_in_branch1': A list of package names that exist in the first branch but not in the second branch.